Documentation

 label AB "Hypotenuse"

-# Multiple labels on the same target are both rendered (stacked)
+# Multiple labels on the same target are both rendered; overlaps are auto-avoided

 label A "First"